 4. Don’t teach your child to trust people in masks.
 Yes, Disneyland is safe — but not everyone in the mask of a cartoon character is as safe as the ones at Disneyland.
 When children are too young or too naive to tell the difference, they are especially vulnerable.
 A mask means that later, if found, your child won’t be able to identify the face of a kidnapper.

 5. There are child fingerprinting kits available on the market.
 They’re expensive, but worthwhile.
 However, if you truly don’t have the money for this, you can take your own child’s fingerprints.
-Get a small ink pad, an unlined index card, and some Scotch tape.
+Get a small ink pad, an unlined index card, and some Scotch tape or can opt for projectors as well.
 Have your child put a thumb on the ink pad, then make two thumbprints on the index card, one above the other.
 That way you have a strong, inky print as well as a lighter print in case the first one had too much ink.
 Do the same with all four fingers.
 Turn the card over and repeat with the other hand.
 Label the card with the child’s name and the date, then put the card into your family files.
 It wouldn’t hurt to do the same for every family member — both to be able to assist police if anyone else disappears or is the victim of a crime, and to reassure the child that it’s just a normal thing that everyone does.